How to Color Grade Sony S-log3 & HLG In Davinci Resolve

 You’ll need to set up your color management settings.

-For most projects, the recommended Output Color Space is “Rec.709 Gamma 2.4.”
+4. Choose the appropriate Output Color Space for your project.
+The recommended option is usually “Rec.709 Gamma 2.4.”

 How To Color Grade Sony HLG (PP10) In Davinci Resolve